Fatboy Slim confirms 2024 'Loves Summer' UK and Ireland tour

 Fatboy Slim has announced a UK and Ireland headline tour for next year – you can find all the details below.

-The Brighton DJ – real name Norman Cook – is due to hit the road next June for a run of eight outdoor concerts dubbed ‘Loves Summer’.
+The Brighton DJ, musician and producer – real name Norman Cook – is due to hit the road next June for a run of eight outdoor concerts dubbed ‘Loves Summer’.

 Kicking off at Fairview Park in Dublin, the upcoming tour will also include performances in Cornwall, Manchester, Scarborough, Bedfordshire, Glasgow, Galway and Halifax.